 What is the detection range of a PIR sensor?

-Most standard PIR sensors detect motion within 5 to 12 meters, depending on lens design and configuration.
-Adjustable sensitivity settings allow customization for specific environments.
+Most PIR sensors detect motion within 5 to 12 meters.
+Sensitivity can often be adjusted depending on the environment and application.

 Can PIR sensors detect motion through walls?

-No. PIR sensors detect infrared radiation and require a direct line of sight.
-Walls and solid objects block infrared signals.
+No, PIR sensors require a direct line of sight.
+Walls and solid objects block infrared radiation.

 Do PIR sensors work in complete darkness?

-Yes.
-PIR sensors detect heat, not visible light.
-They function effectively in dark environments, making them suitable for night-time security systems.
+Yes, PIR sensors detect heat rather than visible light.
+They function effectively in dark environments.

 Are PIR sensors suitable for outdoor use?

-Yes, but outdoor models must have weather-resistant housing.
-Environmental factors such as rain, wind, and temperature shifts can influence performance.
+Yes, but outdoor models need weather-resistant housing.
+Environmental conditions like rain and temperature changes can affect performance.

 Can pets trigger PIR motion sensors?

-Yes.
-However, pet-immune PIR sensors are designed to ignore small animals by analyzing heat patterns and movement size.
+Yes, standard sensors may detect pets.
+However, pet-immune sensors are designed to reduce false triggers by analyzing movement patterns and size.

 Conclusion

-Motion Detection with PIR Sensors remains a fundamental component of modern home security systems, smart building automation, and IoT infrastructure.
-By detecting changes in infrared radiation, PIR sensors provide a reliable and energy-efficient way to monitor movement.
+Motion Detection with PIR Sensors remains a key component of modern security systems, smart buildings, and IoT infrastructure.
+By detecting changes in infrared radiation, these sensors provide a reliable and energy-efficient way to monitor movement.

-Recent advancements in AI integration, edge computing, and low-power design have improved their accuracy and efficiency.
-In India, legal frameworks such as the Digital Personal Data Protection Act and IT regulations influence how motion-triggered surveillance data must be handled.
+Recent advancements in AI, edge computing, and low-power design have significantly improved their performance.
+In India, legal frameworks such as the Digital Personal Data Protection Act and IT regulations influence how motion-based surveillance data is managed.

-As smart city projects expand and connected devices become more common, PIR-based motion detection will continue to support safer, smarter, and more energy-conscious environments.
+As smart city projects expand and connected technologies grow, PIR motion detection will continue to support safer, more efficient, and intelligent environments.